stoermelder/vcvrack-packone/docs/Infix.md

 ![INFIX Intro](./Infix-intro.png)

-This module was added in v1.0.3 of PackOne. µINFIX was added in v1.3.0.
+INFIX was added in v1.0.3 of PackOne. µINFIX was added in v1.3.0.